 Mind you I’m still talking about pure strength athletes here, competitive athletes who are looking to absolutely maximize their poundages in competition (and who presumably are good enough for it to matter).
 I bring this up as there tends to be a massive point of diminishing returns for this stuff, as is true for all training.
 For elite strength athletes trying to absolutely maximize the poundages that they lift and get that extra 5-10% on their numbers it may very well be worth doubling or tripling their training frequency.

-But this isn’t really that relevant to most athletes.
+But this isn’t really that relevant to most other athletes.
 Even those that have high strength requirements have other things that they have to train; they can’t just live in the weight room and maximize their numbers.
 They have to practice their sport and can’t be too wrecked from weight room work to do so effectively.
 Also, rarely is maximal strength per se a determining factor in performance (there are a few exceptions and usually sports like that cycle throughout the year working on strength, speed, power, technique).

 For the average person (who might not even need true maximal strength methods in the first place outside of impressing their buddies), it’s pretty hard to justify that type of high frequency training.
 Most can’t and don’t want to live in the gym so worrying about the best way to program 14 strength training sessions per week is sort of missing the point (and while I have not read it, I am aware/familiar with Matt Perryman’s Squat Every Day E-book).

 But now I’m getting even further off topic.
 The main point of the diversion I made above into elite strength training methods was just to look at what’s going on (and sort of address why), why does the research on this topic seem to be so far removed from what the athletes actually do?
 That is, why did the review I cited above conclude that twice per week was optimal for strength gains when elite strength athletes are training 5x that much?